JacekStrzelecki/Portfolio/README.md

 # About Me
 <div align="justify">In the past, my interests were focused on insurance matters.
 Being an insurance broker enabled me to gain strong analytical thinking skills.
 In my opinion a skillset needed to perform a job of an insurance broker is very similar to skills which software tester must have.
 Thanks to that I would like to take advantage of my previous experience to work in IT sector.
 Nowadays my goal is to develop myself in the field of software testing in order to become very good manual software tester.
 After gaining   experience in manual testing, my development will be focused on automation tests.
-This portfolio is considered by me as some kind of extension of my CV, where I would like to share my experience.</div>
+This portfolio is considered by me as some kind of an extension of my CV, where I would like to share my experience.</div>

 # Tools
 * Jira (TestFLO), TestLink, MantisBT